yezyilomo/django-restql/README.md

 * Avoid Over-fetching and Under-fetching of data.

-* Write(create & update) nested data of any level with flexibility.
+* Write(create & update) nested data of any level in a single request.

 Isn't it cool?.